aotto1968/nodejs-tcl-demo/nodejs-demo/README.md

 4. Open your browser and go to [http://localhost:3000](http://localhost:3000)

 ## Features
-- Live text mirroring: as you type in the left field, the reversed text appears on the right.
+- Live text mirroring: as you type in the left fields, the reversed text appears on the right in color.
 - Modern, responsive layout with company branding.
 - Simple, clean codebase for easy understanding and migration.